Do you know the most scary, exciting thing about entrepreneurship?

 But a brand is much more than just a logo.
 It really starts to come to life when elements like borders, text, and colours enter the mix during the second stage design phase.

-For AgencyBox, I designed a set of unique icons, business cards, corporate stationery, PowerPoint templates, and an A4 report which we added into their website as a content download on subscribing.
+For AgencyBox, I designed a set of unique icons, business cards, corporate stationery, PowerPoint templates, and an A4 report.

 The site had three main goals: